 Ada Gertrude (Gert) married schoolmaster William Henry Hollis in 1903 at Bath Street Wesleyan Methodist Chapel.
 Their children were Edna (1904), William Gordon (1906), Joan Elizabeth (1914), and Sheila Gertrude (1922)

-The Haslam family residence at No. 5 East Street, Ilkeston ……
+When the famiy arrived in Ilkeston in the mid-1870s, the first residence was at No. 5 East Street, Ilkeston (below) ……

 By 1880 George was surveyor to the Ilkeston Local Board, a post which he had relinquished by August of the following year.